 We believe that the disclosure of integrated financial and non-financial information and dialogues will be possible so that stakeholders outside of ONO can understand our sustainability initiatives.

-In the materiality analysis conducted in FY2021, we conducted a management environmental analysis in conjunction with the formulation of the mid-term management plan to extract potential management issues.
+In the materiality analysis, we conducted a management environmental analysis in conjunction with the formulation of the mid-term management plan to extract potential management issues.
 This analysis identified important opportunities and risks for creating value and achieving sustainable growth of our company.
 Our directors, executive officers, and senior management from all divisions participated in the external/internal management environmental analysis, which included analysis of the management environment surrounding the business and analysis of gaps between our long-term vision and current status.
 In addition, management issues were extracted based on requests and expectations of stakeholders that were confirmed by each division in its daily business activities.
 As for non-financial issues, we extracted issues related to intangible assets such as human capital and intellectual capital that are needed to realize our growth strategies.

 Non-financial issues were updated based on ISO 26000, the GRI Standards, the SASB Standards, the Ten Principles of the United Nations Global Compact, evaluations by ESG-rating agencies, dialogues with investors, etc. Analysis of issues was conducted while the progress of deliberation was reported to and confirmed by the Board of Directors.